SrivatsanKB/Document-chatbot-with-Google-search-Link-Gemma-Model-RAG-/README.md

 ### How to Use:

-1. **Upload PDF Files**: Start by uploading at least two PDF files containing the documents you want to explore.
+1. **Upload PDF Files**: Start by uploading any number of PDF files containing the documents you want to explore.

 2. **Embedding Documents**: Click the "Documents Embedding" button to process the uploaded PDF files.
 This step involves splitting the documents into smaller chunks, generating embeddings using the Google Generative AI, and creating a vector store for efficient retrieval.